 Lasers are everywhere and play an important role for Washington DC area skin rejuvenation patients.
 However, cosmetic laser treatments aren’t the only or the best answer for every aesthetic patient.

 I’ve already spoken a bit about basic skin care and sunblock.
 Now let’s focus on another great option for DC, Maryland & northern Virginia skin rejuvenation: tretinoin.

-Tretinoin has been available for over 20 years in the United States.
-A couple of brand names include Retin-A ® and Renova ®.
+Tretinoin is a generic drug that has been available for over 20 years in the United States.
+A couple of brand names of tretinoin are Retin-A ® and Renova ®.
 Tretinoin is a form of vitamin A that is used as a cream or gel on the skin and has targeted various conditions:

 • Wrinkles or photo aging

 Many dermatologists and plastic surgeons agree that tretinoin is the best collagen building anti-wrinkle cream available.